gary-dalton/RaspberryPi-projects/rpi_captured_portal.md

 # <a name="Conclusion"></a>Conclusion

 Verifying Internet connectivity when connected with hotspots is still in flux.
 Much of this is done by the operating system for the user.
 Here, we must do some of this work ourselves.

-Remember to save your image file.
+In the future, I may choose to script the captive portal interaction.
+These links will be helpful, [Fedora git](http://pkgs.fedoraproject.org/cgit/rpms/NetworkManager.git/tree/?id=8890459ab6419144c42bd1d8ca302eae0f88e026) and [Exploring NetworkManager, D-Bus, systemd, and Raspberry Pi](http://dev.iachieved.it/iachievedit/exploring-networkmanager-d-bus-systemd-and-raspberry-pi/).